 For example, an independent contractor is usually responsible for their own actions but could potentially be deemed a “statutory employee” of the company they work for based on whether or not that company withholds federal expenses from their paychecks.

-FVF’s expert Austin commercial truck accident lawyers will navigate the nuances of your case, investigate and document evidence, negotiate on your behalf, and offer critical support and guidance.
+FVF’s expert Austin truck accident lawyers will navigate the nuances of your case, investigate and document evidence, negotiate on your behalf, and offer critical support and guidance.

-We offer free, no-commitment case evaluations so that you can understand your case and feel confident taking the step.
+Our Austin personal injury lawyers offer free, no-commitment case evaluations so that you can understand your case and feel confident taking the step.
 Contact us today to schedule your free consultation.